michellelynne/engineer-character-sheet/README.md

 This project was created to help standardize sets of engineering skills while also pretending my job is exciting as an RPG.
+This will help you create character sheets (or personas) out of various skills to better hire and support well functioning engineering teams.

 # Why did you do this?